vocol/vocol/README.md

  2.2.2.
 Copy the URL generated from command in step 1.8. and put in the field **Domain Name**.

-     In our case was: http://vocol.vagrantshare.com
+     In our case was: http://vocol.vagrantshare.com (be sure to provide server url without */* in the end, a Web Hook that will be created to your repository will be is this format: http://<your server url>/push , in our case http://vocol.vagrantshare.com/push)

  2.2.3.
 Check **Web Hook** to put a web hook in client repository.